the-scouts/por/sphinx_source/chapter-2.rst

 Reasonable adjustments means actions to enable young people with disabilities to access Scouting and Scouting activities, as far as reasonably possible, to the same level as young people without disabilities.
 This should involve working in partnership with parents/carers, to identify needs and support strategies.

-Reasonable steps should also be taken to identify any young people with disabilities in the Section/Group. (see :rule:`3.12(b)` for further guidance around reasonable adjustments).
+Reasonable steps should also be taken to identify any young people with disabilities in the Section/Group. (see :rule:`3!Section Flexibility!(b)` for further guidance around reasonable adjustments).

 Further information about equalities legislation and Scouting is available via the members area of the website.

-*Note: Membership of the youth Sections of the Association is open to young people of all genders and of the appropriate ages, subject to the rules set out in Chapters* :rule:`3.7`\ *,* :rule:`4.6` *and* :rule:`5.6` *below.*
+*Note: Membership of the youth Sections of the Association is open to young people of all genders and of the appropriate ages, subject to the rules set out in Chapters* :rule:`3!Mixed Membership`\ *,* :rule:`4!Mixed Membership` *and* :rule:`5!Mixed Membership` *below.*

 **Leaders and other volunteers**